 Calderdale Adult Learning (CAL) provides a wide range of learning opportunities if you want to learn for personal interest and wellbeing or to gain skills for a job and to help with your career progression.
 There are also a range of courses aimed at families learning together.
-Our courses are partially funded by the Skills Funding Agency.
+Our courses are partially funded by the Education and Skills Funding Agency.

 We also work in partnership with over 60 organisations, including schools, local community, businesses and voluntary bodies.
 Through these partnerships we aim to provide education and training that will meet the needs and interests of the residents of Calderdale and to reach those who can benefit from it the most.

 2016/17 courses and discounts

 We are now taking enrolments for both spring and summer term courses, as advertised on the website and in the course brochure.

 The 2016/17 courses include new and exciting courses using our brand new facilities at Heath Campus, Free School Lane, Halifax, including a purpose built cookery room, IT suite, art and holistic therapies rooms.
 Note that you must be aged 19 or over (on 1 August 2016) to enrol on any of the courses.

 Most courses will include a 15% discount if you enrol early, throughout 2016/17, see How to enrol.